 Then, in 1990, Congress updated the title and language of the law and renamed it the Individuals with Disabilities Education Act.
 The reauthorization entitled all students to a free and appropriate public education in the least restrictive environment, and subsequently, the number of students with disabilities in the classroom alongside students without disabilities soared to unprecedented numbers.

 Since IDEA, kids in the United States have grown up with inclusive education as the norm.
-For these kids, there is no “special’ classroom or seperate bus.
+For these kids, there is no “special’ classroom or separate bus.
 They participate by the millions in inclusive programs like Unified Sports, Unified Theater, and Best Buddies.
 Since 1 in 7 kids in the United States has a developmental disability, they likely have a friend with autism, Down Syndrome, or other developmental disabilities.
 They teach peers and adults why using the R-Word is offensive.
 They value disability as an important identity that adds to the diversity and richness of their community.
 Kids with and without disabilities learn together, play together, and grow together.

 In our focus groups at The Kelsey, we see the desire for inclusion over and over again.
 In fact, inclusion appears to be the default expectation.
 One young man noted: “It’s as though my classmates with disabilities disappeared after high school.”
 He had friends and classmates with intellectual and developmental disabilities in high school, but in college and professional life, those individuals and relationships virtually evaporated.
-Speaking of Inclusion Natives, one mother of a child with autism explained: “It’s more important that my son lives with people who want to live with people with autism than it is for him to live with other people with autism.”
-Advocates with disabilities are also demanding inclusion -- that their housing options not be segregated or specialized, but within communities with people with all abilities and with access to the supports and services they need.
+Speaking of Inclusion Natives, one mother of a child with autism explained: “It’s more important than my son lives with people who want to live with people with autism than it is for him to live with other people with autism.”
+Advocates with disabilities are also demanding inclusion — that their housing options not be segregated or specialized, but within communities with people with all abilities and with access to the supports and services they need.

 Kids that started kindergarten in 1990 with the passage of IDEA are in their early 30’s today.
 These Inclusion Natives, of all abilities, are now young professionals moving to new cities, graduate students looking for housing, and renters looking for apartments with the best amenities.
 Their early understanding of inclusion, genuine appreciation of diversity, and subsequent desire to spend money on products that also promote a broader social mission means this generation is perfectly positioned for The Kelsey’s mixed ability housing model.
-We want to deliver the inclusive community that meets their demands.
+We want to deliver an inclusive community that meets their demands.